Create an association shop in Switzerland: sell merch, tickets and courses online

 Do I need my own website to create a club shop?

-No. Mini-webshops are hosted directly by the PSP and shared via a link.
-You need neither a domain nor hosting nor technical knowledge.
-You can share the shop link by email, social media, or QR code.
+No. Mini-webshops are hosted directly with the PSP and shared via a link.
+You do not need a domain, hosting, or technical knowledge.
+You can distribute the shop link via email, social media, or QR code.

 View detailed response